-A bankruptcy beyond the borrower's control, such as one resulting from extended family illness, should receive more favorable consideration than one that has occurred because of poor financial management.
+A bankruptcy beyond the borrower's control, such as one resulting from extended family illness, may receive more favorable consideration than one which occurred due to poor financial management.
 In all cases, the borrower should furnish satisfactory written explanation, copies of documentation supporting the event and illustrating factors that contributed to the inability to resolve the problems that occurred from the event have been resolved, copies of the bankruptcy petition, schedule of debts, and evidence of discharge.

 Summary of Bankruptcy Waiting Periods

 Derogatory Event Waiting Period Requirements Waiting Period with

 Documented Extenuating Circumstances

 Chapter 7 or 11 4 years 2 years

 Chapter 13 Discharged - 2 years Discharged - 2 years

 Dismissed - 4 years Dismissed - 2 years

+Multiple Filings 5 years 3 years